-World Sailing will appoint a primary liaison, and other specialists, per area (communications, branding, technology, race officials, and so on), as needed from time to time, who will represent World Sailing in its relations with the Host, during the years of preparation and at the Qualifier.
-Regular online meetings will be held with the Host.
+World Sailing will appoint a Regatta Director, and other specialist delegates, per area (communications, branding, technology, race officials, and so on), as needed from time to time, who will represent World Sailing in its relations with the Host during the years of preparation and at the Last Chance Regatta.

-Any site visits for World Sailing specialists shall be the financial responsibility of the Host.
-Additional meetings at the World Sailing Executive Office or at World Sailing Meetings may also be required by mutual agreement.
+Site visits for World Sailing delegates shall be the financial responsibility of the Host.
+Site visits or meetings with the Host will be held on a bi-annual basis at the venue.
+Additional meetings at the World Sailing Executive Office or at World Sailing Meetings may also be required.